NorskRegnesentral/shapr/tests/testthat/_snaps/setup.md

       explain(model = model_lm_numeric, x_explain = x_explain_numeric, x_train = x_train_numeric,
         approach = "independence", prediction_zero = p0, group = group_dup_data_features,
         n_batches = 1, timing = FALSE)
+    Condition
-    Error <simpleError>
+      Error in `check_groups()`:
+      !
 Feature(s) Solar.R are found in more than one group or multiple times per group.
       Make sure each feature is only represented in one group, and only once.

 ---